Swimm-Demo/mockserver-ui/.swm/overview.wfxq6932.sw.md

 ---
 The `mockserver-ui` repository provides a dashboard interface to view expectations, requests, and logs in MockServer.

+It is built using react-scripts and is intended to be bundled into MockServer.
+For development, it can be run locally and configured to point to a running MockServer instance.

 ## Main Components

 ### Containers